Sundown National Park

-Sundown is a national park in Queensland, Australia, 198 km south west of Brisbane.
+Sundown is a national park in Sundown, Southern Downs Region, Queensland, Australia, 250 km southwest of Brisbane.
 The park contains spectacular gorge country and a number of peaks higher than 1,000 m.

 Landforms

 It is the source of the Severn River, which is the starting point of the Darling River.
-This Severn River is a separate river from the New South Wales river of the same name.
+This Severn River is a separate river from the New South Wales eponymous river.
 The river has cut a 10 km long gorge through hard trap rock.
 Some of the Severn River's tributaries have carved gorges and contain waterfalls.

 The area has a complex geological history.
 Before it was a national park the land was mined for molybdenite, arsenic, tungsten, copper, gold and tin.
 Disused mines are contaminated so access in these locations is restricted.
 Shellfish fossils can be found on the summit of Mount Donaldson which is 1,038 m above sea level.
 The trap rock which underlays most of the park contains granite intrusions which has caused some fracturing.